LibParlor Contributor MLIS student Series

 Communication & Organization

-“There are things we could have done better in our research, mainly with survey design and data management.
+“There are things we could have done better in our research, mainly with survey design and data managementData management The ways a researcher collects, organizes, stores, and accesses data they collect for research.
+Creating a data management plan allows a researcher to know what data they will be collecting and how they will store and organize it during the research project..
 However, this will help me with managing the next big research project.”

 I think that what every researcher needs to know is this: they will learn as they progress through each and every project.
 There are things we could have done better in our research, mainly with survey design and data management.
 However, this will help me with managing the next big research project.
 There are still clear takeaways from this past research project for both myself as a researcher and a professional librarian, and for the library profession as a whole.
 I would even go so far as to argue that our research may have a small impact on all of academia one day.